 Complications and prognosis

 In mild cases, respiratory distress usually subsides in 2-4 days, although tachypnoea can persist for longer.
+The majority of these infants recover with a good prognosis.
 Rarely, more prolonged respiratory damage can occur which can persist for many years.
 This is more likely if ventilation has been required.

 Cerebral hypoxia may lead to long-term neurological damage.